thomasfredericks/demo-repository/README.md

 # demo-repository
-This is just a demo repository
+This is just a demo repository!